ms1515/AI-NLP/README.md

 # AI-NLP
 ## Repo for MSc Project: Attack Attribution using Threat Intelligence Reports

 Contains python notebooks that you can run directly on Google's Colab by pressing "Run All" under run time.
+Can run locally too, will just need to have the right version of tensorflow (2.9.1) and other dependencies installed

 ### Two Main Folders: